Concept | Webapps#

 Webapps vs. Dataiku applications#

-Dataiku Applications are a way to package a Dataiku project as a reusable application, prompting the user to enter an input to modify parameters, trigger some actions and get consumable results.
-The tool itself does not require coding skills and the application is created in a predefined interface from Dataiku.
+Dataiku applications are a way to package a Dataiku project as a reusable application, prompting the user to enter an input to modify parameters, trigger some actions and get consumable results.
+The tool itself doesn’t require coding skills.
+Users create applications in a predefined interface from Dataiku.

 Learn more about the difference between Dataiku applications and webapps in Concept | Dataiku applications.